gabrieldansereau/ms_downscaling_metawebs/response_letter.md

 We are grateful to Reviewer 1 for their kind words and understanding of our manuscript.

 > Why do you use random pseudoabsences within the species range to construct the Species Distribution Models if you want to represent the potential distribution?
 You do it throughout all the range of the data, but that includes both areas within the species range, and areas outside of it.
 I’m telling this because the decision is not meaningless in terms of whether you model current distributions (where including absences in places within the range to include areas that could host presences but are unoccupied by the species matters) or potential distributions (where capturing the wider responses to the environment is what matters).
 That is, capturing where the species is vs where the species could be.
 A consequence of this is that how you pick pseudoabsences is a key choice, and I believe you may have taken the wrong direction.
 There are examples in the literature about how to make this choice, but if you would create them from outside of the observed range of the species, or assigning lower probability to choosing non-sampled places within the known species range I believe your models will represent potential distribution much better.
 If you do so, this should be much clear in the text.

+- We understand the reviewer's concerns and agree with them
+- Our intent is to model the potential distribution
+- Consequently we changed the pseudoabsence generation method for the DistanceToEvent one, which weight candidate sites by their distance to an observation, making it more likely to select sites further away from observed ones
+- Add justification from Barbet-Massin et al.?

 > Your spatial comparison between richness and network size is so great that I wonder whether you do not explore other aspects of network structure, such as nestedness and modularity.
 These metrics may help understanding better the spatial mismatches between richness and number of links shown in figs 3 and 4, as if I’m getting it correctly, these may be caused by the selection of a handful modules in the northern ecoregions, compared to more connected networks towards the south-southwest.

+- We added an analysis of motifs
+- We chose motifs over nestedness and modularity as they are ecologically meaningful and have a clear interpretation
+- **Brush over mismatch betweeb richness and links?**

 > Line 162; rather than potential effects (which to me includes all potential variation associated to the probabilistic models) I would say “main/overall trends promoted by environmental gradients”, or something similar, emphasizing that the variability creates “noise” in local networks, but that such “noise” is realistic.

+- We added this suggestion

 > Besides these three things, my only concern is that the results could perhaps allow to explore further the gradients in network structure (related also with my second major comment), which me being a biogeographer is perhaps unsurprising.
 I however would like to see you further explorations of this facet of your results; if not here, in other papers.

+- See description of motifs

 \newpage
 ## Reviewer 2